SimpleRules/jekyll-now/about.md

 permalink: /about/
 ---

 I want this blog to be the "Apple of ideas".
-That means, ideas that are extremely well-designed.

-What does that mean?
-That means ideas that are approachable, beautiful,  insanely easy to understand, and insanely easy to use.
-Most importantly, they must be incredibly useful.
+That means, this blog will have ideas that are extremely well-designed, approachable, beautiful, insanely easy to understand, and insanely easy to use.
+Most importantly, they must be incredibly useful. **This is the quality I want to achieve with my writing here.**

-Ideas in what field?
-I will start with just the one: Successfully selling successful software systems.
-Yes, you read that right.
-There are 2 successfuls in that line with of 5 words that start with s.

-Successfully selling successful software systems (or 5S) is a field that immediately brings to mind many smaller and familiar areas: selling psychology, software development, project management, etc.

-I will also venture into areas that may, on first glance have nothing to do with either selling or software, but they do.

-Let's get started.
+**I am a businessman who can code.** The programmers I work with think I am good with business stuff.
+The sales people I collaborate with see me as a technical talent.

+So, the ideas in this blog will be on **Successful Software Selling**.
+I will write a longer piece to elaborate.
+In short, my idea of Successful Software Selling is:

+$$ Successful Software Selling = Successful Software + Successful Selling $$

+Technical people concentrate on the Software portion.
+Sales people concentrate on the Selling part.
+I intend to talk on the overlapping portion of the two from my perspective.

 ## Lists